sid88in/serverless-appsync-plugin/README.md

 Example:
 - Block all requests by default
 - Add a rule to allow US requests
-- Remove restriction to the `WorldWideApiKey` key.
+- Except for the `WorldWideApiKey` key, that should have worldwide access.

 ````yml
 wfConfig: